Date enacted or revised:

 - The posted material is affixed where designated by the appropriate building coordinator or Assistant Vice President for University Services.

 Applicants for use of the Public Forum are responsible for removal of personal effects and literature and restoration of the physical environment of the premises at the conclusion of the activity.

 Public Address and Sound Amplification SystemsUse of sound amplification systems or devices (artificial, electronic, instrumental, or otherwise) of any type is strictly prohibited on University property except where authorized by appropriate administrative authorities for University-sponsored events only.

 Rental of FacilitiesIndividuals or groups may apply to rent University facilities, subject to availability and University policy, for events and activities with special or substantial facility, equipment, and security needs.
 Rental cost is based upon established facility use guidelines and requests for use are considered on a case by case basis.
-Contact the Office of Facilities and Plant Operations at (337)-475-5887 or the Dean of Student Services at (337)-475-5706 for information regarding facility rental.
+Contact the Office of Public Relations and University Events at (337)-475-5635 for information regarding facility rental.